No. 25 Vanderbilt previewed the wet and muddy LaVern Gibson Championship Course, Friday

 2013 SEC Cross Country Championships at Gainesville, Fla.

-Since joining the Vanderbilt staff in July of 2007, Rhonda Riley has completed six seasons at Vanderbilt, serving as the assistant coach for the men's and women's cross country teams and assisting with the distance runners during track season.
+Since joining the Vanderbilt staff in July of 2007, Rhonda Riley has completed seven seasons at Vanderbilt, serving as the assistant coach for the men's and women's cross country teams and assisting with the distance runners during track season.
 Riley also coordinates much of the recruiting efforts for the programs.

 Riley, who came to Nashville after serving two years at Arizona State and one year at Oregon State, has helped turn the Vanderbilt women's cross country team into a consistent national contender.
 She has helped guide the team to four straight appearances in the NCAA Championships, beginning with the team's first-ever berth in 2011.In the fall of 2014, she helped steer the Vanderbilt women's XC team to a benchmark season that included the program's first-ever NCAA South Region Championship and a second-place finish at the SEC Championships.

 Thanks in large part to Riley's tireless efforts, Vanderbilt climbed as high as No. 12 in the USTFCCCA poll after capturing the South Region title by defeating two-time defending region champion Florida State by one point.
 Vanderbilt completed the season with a 28th-place finish at the NCAA Championships.

 Riley helped lead the Vanderbilt XC women to a series of strong showings in 2014, including early-season victories at the Belmont Opener and the Commodores Classic, followed by an eighth-place finish at the Roy Griak Invitational.
 The team then gained national attention with a terrific performance at the Wisconsin adidas Invitational, where the Commodores tied for ninth and finished in front of 10 teams that were ranked ahead of them in the USTFCCCA poll.